j0shuasalinas/Webchat-App/README.md

 # Simple Webchat Application

-This project is a beginner-friendly chat app built with Python TCP sockets.
+This project is a beginner-friendly chat app built with Python TCP sockets. (all changes saved on local environment hence the big commit)

 ## Files